Kostya Tszyu vs. Ricky Hatton: Aftermath

-The fight marked the end of Kostya Tszyu's career, retiring shortly afterwards.
+The fight marked the end of Kostya Tszyu's career, as he retired shortly afterwards.

 This fight formed one of two fights, the other being against Carlos Maussa that brought Hatton the award of 2005 Ring Magazine fighter of the year.
 Hatton went on to beat such names Juan Urango, José Luis Castillo and Paulie Malignaggi but his time as a top class boxer came to an end after he lost to both pound-for-pound kings Floyd Mayweather Jr., in December 2007, and against Manny Pacquiao in May 2009 via a 2nd round KO.
 In the latter years of Hatton's career his level of fitness became questionable after he developed a pattern of ballooning up in weight between fights.

 In their March 2010 issue, Ring Magazine ranked Tszyu as the number one junior welterweight of the decade (2000's) ahead of Hatton who was listed at number two.